 The last available data supplied by the National Institute for Occupational Safety and Health (NIOSH) reveal that 46,598 electricity-linked injuries were reported during the years 1992-2002.
-Electrical shocks suffered in the workplace can result in disabling injuries and the need for a New Jersey Workers’ Comp Attorney.
+Electrical shocks suffered in the workplace can result in disabling injuries and the need for a workers’ compensation lawyer in New Jersey.
 The following information on the causes of electrical injuries is courtesy of The Fire Protection Research Foundation:

 - Overhead power lines: 46%

 - Wiring transformers and other electrical parts: 29%

 - Current from machine tools, light fixtures, and appliances: 18%